Amidst insecurity in Haiti, new cholera upsurge puts 1.2 million children at risk

 As the country grapples with clashes between armed groups and violent protests over price hikes, seven deaths have been reported, and five positive cases are confirmed.
 An additional 60 suspected cases are being investigated in the metropolitan area of Port-au-Prince.
-Medecins Sans Frontieres (MSF) has also recently reported the death of a three-year-old child.
+Medecins Sans Frontieres (MSF) has also recently reported that a three-year-old child died from cholera.
 Cholera is a water-borne disease-causing acute diarrhoea and can be lethal if not treated within the first few hours.

 “With the rising violence and insecurity, many of the poorest Haitian families have no option but to drink and use unsafe water,” said Bruno Maes, UNICEF Representative in Haiti.
 “Families are unable to buy soap to wash their hands, garbage is not collected in the streets, hospitals are closed or unable to operate.
 All these ingredients have turned Haiti into a time bomb for cholera.
 Now it has exploded.”